ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Using the Shortcut
 - Try this out
-- Follow the `Creating a table using a migration` and `Setting up a new model` steps as normal except replace the two `generate file command` steps with this single command
 - Generate the migration and model file with a single command
 	- In Git Bash locate yourself to `C:/laravel-apps/fundamental-mechanisms-app`
 	- Run `php artisan make:model TypeAEntity -m`
+- Follow the `Creating a table using a migration` and `Setting up a new model` to finish setting them up except leave out the `generate file command` steps of course

 ##### Without Using the Shortcut